 Have you heard of the Yellow Turban Taoist Revolution?
 Or how about the Taoist Republic that lasted for 30 years?
-Did you know that Taoism has experienced a remarkable come-back from 400 priests in the 1960's to over 26.000 today?
+Did you know that Taoism has experienced a remarkable come-back from a poultry 400 priests in the 1960's to over 26.000 today?
+(Most make a living these days as Twitter Gurus).
 Read more on why Taoism tattoos are finally back in fashion...

 Taoism is a much abused term in these culturally and socially confused times.
 It is thrown about in conversation, interchangeably with concepts such as "yield", "adaptation", "flow", "balance"and of course "yin and yang".
 East as it appears, not only met West, but got lost in the process.
 Meanings disappear as we apply our overly analytical minds to endless debates on spelling and pronunciation rather than practicality and purpose.

 Me?
 Of Course I'm a Taoist.
 Haven't you seen my buttock?